michaelsevilla/malacology-popper/paper/paper.md

 code-hardened subsystem, but many of these components are never re-used or re-purposed. -->

 A storage system implements abstractions designed to persistently store data and must exhibit a high level of correctness to prevent data loss.
 Storage systems have evolved around storage devices that often were orders of magnitude slower than CPU and memory and therefore can dominate overall performance if not used carefully.
 Over the last few decades members of the storage systems community have developed ingenious strategies to meet correctness requirements while somewhat hiding the latency of traditional storage media.
 To avoid lock-in by a particular vendor, users of storage systems have preferred systems with highly standardized APIs and lowest common denominator abstract data types such as blocks of bytes and byte stream files.

 A number of recent developments are disrupting traditional storage systems: (1) the falling prices of flash storage and the availability of new types of non-volatile memory that are orders of magnitude faster than traditional spinning media are moving overall performance bottlenecks away from storage devices to CPUs and networking, and pressure storage systems to shorten their code paths and incorporate new optimizations; (2) demand for managing structured data and flexible consistency semantics at scale pressure big data processing systems to use storage abstractions that can meet these demands; and (3) production-quality scalable storage systems available as open source software have established and are continuing to establish new, _de facto_ API standards at a faster pace than traditional standards bodies.

 These three trends put evolutionary pressure on storage systems and raise the question whether there are principles that storage systems designers can follow to evolve storage systems efficiently and without jeopardizing years of code-hardening and performance optimization efforts that are important for users to continue to entrust their data to the storage system.

 In this paper we investigate an approach that focusses on generalizing existing storage system resources, services, and abstractions that in generalized form can be used to _program_ new services.
 By doing so one can reuse subsystems and their optimizations and leverage their established correctness, robustness, and efficiency.
-We will refer to this programmability as _programmable storage_, which differs from _active storage_ (the execution of arbitrary code in a storage system) and _software-defined storage_ (the control of thin-provisining of storage).
+We will refer to this programmability as _programmable storage_, which differs from _active storage_ (the injection and execution of arbitrary code in a storage system) and _software-defined storage_ (the control of thin-provisioning of storage).

-To illustrate the benefits and challenges of this approach we examine the programmability of Ceph, the increasingly popular, production-level open-source distributed storage system.
-Something of a storage swiss army knife, Ceph supports file, block, and object interfaces simultaneously in a single cluster.
-While Ceph is well-regarded as software-defined storage, this label largely refers to the flexibility of a fixed, narrow set of APIs.
-By introducing programmability concepts into Ceph, we can build new services by carefully exposing internal storage services to applications.
+To illustrate the benefits and challenges of this approach we examine the programmability of Ceph [@weil_ceph_2006], the increasingly popular, production-level open-source distributed storage system.
+Something of a storage swiss army knife, Ceph supports file, block, and object interfaces simultaneously in a single cluster. <!--While Ceph is well-regarded as software-defined storage, this label largely refers to the flexibility of a fixed, narrow set of APIs.  --> By introducing programmability concepts into Ceph, we can build new services by carefully exposing internal storage services to applications.